-All worldly relationships are bound to have challenges, predominantly because we want the other person to fulfil us (and the other wants the same from you).
+All worldly relationships are bound to have challenges, predominantly because we want the other person to fulfill us (and the other wants the same from you).
 Having said that, I’m not suggesting that relationships are bad or that you shouldn’t be in one.
 A great deal of our happiness depends on the quality of our personal and social interactions, after all.

 The truth still remains that if we don’t know how to keep ourselves happy, no one else will ever be able to do that for us.
 There’s only so much the other person can give you.
 Ultimately, your happiness depends on your selfless karma as well as on how you treat yourself.